 Field-Based Experiences Near You

-You’ll have the opportunity to learn in the classroom through three pre-practicum (classroom observation) experiences and a full practicum (full-time student teaching) comprising 450 hours, which is the equivalent of 15 weeks.
+You’ll have the opportunity to learn in the classroom through three pre-practicum (classroom observation) experiences, as well as a full practicum (full-time student teaching) of 450 hours, which is the equivalent of 15 weeks.

 You’ll work with a mentor for personalized support throughout the practicum.